 As a global company, Esko has a large number of stakeholders; customers, partners and resellers.
 The goal is to enable those stakeholders to work as efficiently as possible and to reliably deliver packaging equipment.
-Esko are constantly on the look-out for the best and most efficient ways to do business – and ultimately to make their customers more satisfied.
+Esko is constantly on the lookout for the best and most efficient ways to do business – and ultimately to make their customers more satisfied.

 Joris Van De Walle, who has been with Esko for over 30 years, is currently responsible for the company’s service in the EMEA region.
-He, along with Geert Uyttendaele reflect on the past year and highlight what has made the remote support a success.
+He, along with Geert Uyttendaele reflects on the past year and highlights what has made the remote support a success.

 Improved remote problem solving

-Esko offer their equipment and support globally.
-In some regions, they offer support through resellers and partners, and in other regions they offer support directly to the customers.
+Esko offers its equipment and support globally.
+In some regions, they offer support through resellers and partners, and in other regions, they offer support directly to the customers.
 In the regions supported by resellers and partners, the key relationship is not with Esko’s field engineers themselves, but rather with the partners’ and resellers’ technicians.

 “In January 2021, Esko had 35 on-site visits and 46 remote resolutions.
 Since then, there has been a trend towards improved remote solving,” says Van De Walle.
 “This is because XMReality Remote Guidance works so much better than a phone call, for example, because you can literally point with your finger towards an issue.”